Retrieve metadata, tabular data, and image data¶

 You might be thinking, “Just give me data!”
 As promised, the general-purpose method is flexible, but it lacks terseness.
 For more direct methods, read on!

-To learn more about the structure of an event
+To learn more about the structure of an event, refer to the

 overview of the document model.